 Applicants may be accepted on a provisional or probationary basis if their previous academic record indicates a weakness but with promise of possible greater achievement.
-These provisions apply to the following:

-An applicant with a degree from a non-accredited institution may be granted provisional acceptance with full admission based on satisfactory work in residence.
+Additionally, an applicant with a degree from a non-accredited institution may be granted provisional acceptance with full admission based on satisfactory work in residence.
 A copy of the institution's catalog, setting forth the program of instruction, faculty credentials, and learning resources shall be submitted at the time of the application.
 The applicant may also be asked to provide additional information to establish the equivalency of the degree from the non-accredited institution with a similar degree from an accredited institution.
+The applicant may be asked to provide additional course work may be required.